18F/prototype-icm/README.md

 1. Clone this repository
 1. Run `bundle install` to install dependencies
+1. Make sure `db/schema.rb` hasn't been overridden (this is a known bug from running `db:migrate`)
 1. Run `rails db:schema:load` to set up the initial database
 1. If there are migrations because we've started to iterate on the data model, run `rails db:migrate`.
 Because we're iterating on the data model itself, we do not commit updated versions of the schema (post-migration) to the repository.
+Remember to check for schema file override after running migrations.
+1. See import data instructions below before running tests

+### Running Tests
 1. Run `rails test` to run unit tests
 1. Run `rake cucumber` to run acceptance tests for data/reports